skirlez/gamemaker-flake/README.md

 Please see https://github.com/MichailiK/yoyo-games-runner-nix - without which this flake would have been way worse.

 ## Important
-All of the outputs depend on OpenSSL 1.0.2 (for some reason, this library is required to run GameMaker games), which has been EOL since 2019 and is considered insecure.
+- All of the outputs depend on OpenSSL 1.0.2 (for some reason, this library is required to run GameMaker games), which has been EOL since 2019 and is considered insecure.
 I couldn't set it up in a way where you explicitly add it to `nixpkgs.config.permittedInsecurePackages` - instead the flake doesn't require you to do anything.
 So I'm leaving this warning here.
 By using any of the outputs you are installing this insecure package.

+- All old packages pull from https://github.com/Skirlez/gamemaker-ubuntu-archive as GameMaker removed all of their old releases a while back.
+(If you have any `.deb` files of old releases, please open an issue there!)
 ## Packages
 Package output list:
 ```